izimio/JoshuaBrionne_3_02122020/README.md

 Moreover the main theme of this project is based on the CSS animation.
 So we had to create a like animation, and a scrolling animation !

-This project was made as fast as the 2nd (in a week-end)
+This project was made as fast as the 2nd (in a week-end).